Audio Function

 root@qcm6490-idp:~#

-• If the above steps are configured correctly, the problem of the speaker not playing music will be resolved.
+• Correctly completing the above configuration steps should resolve the issue of the speaker not playing.

 Resources and Support